algorand/pyteal/docs/crypto.rst

 Cryptographic Primitives
 ========================

-Algorand Smart Contracts support 4 cryptographic primitives, including 3 cryptographic hash functions and 1 digital signature verification.
-Each of these cryptographic primitives is associated with a cost, which is a number indicating its relative performance overhead comparing with simple TEAL operations such as addition and substraction.
+Algorand Smart Contracts support the set of cryptographic primitives described in the table below.
+Each of these cryptographic primitives is associated with a cost, which is a number indicating its relative performance overhead compared with simple TEAL operations such as addition and substraction.
 Simple TEAL opcodes have cost `1`, and more advanced cryptographic operations have a larger cost.
 Below is how you express cryptographic primitives in PyTeal:

 ==================================== ========= ==================================================================================================================